norman/friendly_id/Guide.md

 because sorting by a unique integer column is faster than sorting by a date column.

-## MySQL 5.0 or less
+## MySQL MyISAM tables

-Currently, the default FriendlyId migration will not work with MySQL 5.0 or less because it creates and index that's too large.
+Currently, the default FriendlyId migration will not work with MyISAM tables because it creates an index that's too large.
 The easiest way to work around this is to change the generated migration to add limits on some column lengths.
 Please see [this issue](http://github.com/norman/friendly_id/issues#issue/50) in the FriendlyId issue tracker for more information.